nxskok/notes/slides_c32.md

 ## 3 12/31/2015 2015-12-31
 ```

-## Trying to read these as UK dates xxx
+## Trying to read these as UK dates

 ```r